Star Wars: Of Masks and Mantles

 - While a character is receiving the rage bonus from the Dark Rage power, she cannot make any Use the Force checks except to activate powers with the [dark side] descriptor.

 - The damage of the Move Object power is limited to the availability of objects of a given size.
+You must also decide what nearby object you intend to use before you roll your Use the Force check.
+If you do not roll high enough to lift the object, you fail and the power is spent.
 If you roll Gargantuan, for example, and there isn’t a starfighter or other Gargantuan object handy to throw, you cannot deal Gargantuan damage.
 This does not affect the damage bonuses from spending a Force Point or Destiny Point, however, and those still add +2d6 or +6d6 to damage, respectively.
 At the GM’s discretion and a player’s explanation, special consideration may be given to particularly effective items thrown with this power, such as using something heavy and sharp to pierce a vehicle’s armored hull.

 - Except for powers with the [lightsaber form] descriptor, Force Powers activated with a Standard or Full-Round action in a threatened square will provoke an attack of opportunity, as they require intense concentration.